Environmental guidance for your business in Northern Ireland & Scotland

 Concrete also contains chromium, which is potentially polluting not only to watercourses but also to groundwater.

-Trucks, hoppers, mixers and concrete pumps that have contained concrete must be washed out in a contained area away from watercourses, surface water drains, storm water drains, grids and channels to prevent pollution.
+Trucks, hoppers, mixers and concrete pumps that have contained concrete must be washed out in a contained area, see ‘management of concrete wash out areas’ below.

 Only order the amount of concrete or grout that you need.
 Where you have several smaller areas that require concrete, plan your works so that you can pour more than one of these areas at once.